 Carlos from SELVA VINS invited me to help out with their harvest.

 Carlos is a genuine artisan of wine in Mallorca.
 He has been involved in winemaking most of his life.
 He knows every detail of the Mallorcan varieties and he is involved in recuperation programmes for some of the lesser-known grapes.
-He makes all of his wines with minimum intervention and the care and respect he has for the indigenous grapes is very hard to find nowadays.
+He makes all of his wines with minimum intervention and the care and respect he has for the indigenous grapes are very hard to find nowadays.
 His wines are a reflection of what the soil gives and he only adds a low amount of sulphites to them.

 Carlos is dedicated to looking after a small plot of land in Estellencs that has Malvasia grapes.
 This particular vineyard is nestled in a small valley within the mountain range of the Tramuntana.
-It is a picturesque area that benefits from a gentle sea breeze, some altitude and a breath-taking surrounding landscape.
-Because of these aspects Carlos treasures every last bottle of Malva he produces and it is his favourite amongst his wide range of ‘natural’ wines.
+It is a picturesque area that benefits from a gentle sea breeze, some altitude, and a breath-taking surrounding landscape.
+Because of these aspects, Carlos treasures every last bottle of Malva he produces and it is his favourite amongst his wide range of ‘natural’ wines.

 I was invited along with a small group of family and friends.
-The atmosphere was very relaxed as we started working, chatting, eating grapes, stopping for an ensaimada break and admiring the surroundings, whilst some nearby sheep looked on with bemusement.
+The atmosphere was very relaxed as we started working, chatting, eating grapes, stopping for an ensaimada break, and admiring the surroundings, whilst some nearby sheep looked on with bemusement.

-We very quickly picked all of the grapes and loaded them on to a trailer to be taken back to Selva where the healthy ones were selected bunch by bunch and sometimes grape by grape before the fermentation process began.
-This laborious procedure, along with the low production of only about 500 bottles a year make Malva a very desired wine in Mallorca.
+We very quickly picked all of the grapes and loaded them onto a trailer to be taken back to Selva where the healthy ones were selected bunch by bunch and sometimes grape by grape before the fermentation process began.
+This laborious procedure, along with the low production of only about 500 bottles a year makes Malva a very desired wine in Mallorca.
 It is a wine that will improve every year and its creator also believes it will age well if put down for some 4 to 5 years.

 Harvesting is hard work as the sun hits you throughout the morning and your back is bent for the majority of the time.
-But after the harvest, you are rewarded with a glass of wine whilst you chat about wine in general, wine making and ‘putting the world to rights’.
+But after the harvest, you are rewarded with a glass of wine whilst you chat about wine in general, winemaking, and ‘putting the world to rights’.

 I recommend this experience to anyone that has the time to help out during the harvest season.